 Smartphone companies have jumped over every camera mechanism they can think of.
 Be it pop-up cameras, hole-punched ones, sliding screens, fancy notch designs, or anything of the like, they have come up with awesome (and some not-so-awesome) designs for them all.
 Samsung isn’t one to sit behind watching, either.
 For the latest release in its highly successful A-series, Samsung has decided to go with a new and flashier approach…

 Samsung Galaxy A80 Overview

-But the cool transformer-esque gizmo does come with it’s flaws.
+But the cool transformer-Esque gizmo does come with its flaws.
 Due to the lack of accomodating space, Samsung has decided to go with a smaller 3700 mAh battery.
 However, the folks over at Samsung have promised that the 25-W and optimized battery performance will make up for this.
-There are is headphone jack or microSD slot either, which is a bummer.
+There are is a headphone jack or microSD slot either, which is a bummer.

 The phone comes in three different colors: Phantom Black, Angel Gold, and Ghost White.

 The phone has recently been launched at an event in Thailand and is priced at $730 which is around NRs 80, 730.
 However, it is yet to be launched in Nepal so we’re still in the dark about the exact price point.

 What we do know is that this pricing is pretty close to the Galaxy S10e.
 So, you should surely do a bit of research before buying any phone at this price point.
 What do you think of this new rotating camera mechanism?
 Leave your thoughts in the comments section below!